-- Undertake targeted outreach programs to encourage communities within a discharger's jurisdiction to reduce their reliance on pesticides that threaten water quality, focusing efforts on those most likely to use pesticides that threaten water quality; - 2) Work with the California Department of Pesticide Regulation DPR, County Agricultural Commissioners, and the University of California Statewide Integrated Pest Management Program to coordinate education and outreach programs to minimize pesticide discharges. - 3) Encourage public and private landscape irrigation management that minimizes pesticide runoff; and - 4) Facilitate appropriate pesticide waste disposal, and conduct education and outreach to promote appropriate disposal.
+- Undertake targeted outreach programs to encourage communities within a discharger's jurisdiction to reduce their reliance on pesticides that threaten water quality, focusing efforts on those most likely to use pesticides that threaten water quality; - 2) Work with DPR, County Agricultural Commissioners, and the University of California Statewide Integrated Pest Management Program to coordinate education and outreach programs to minimize pesticide discharges. - 3) Encourage public and private landscape irrigation management that minimizes pesticide runoff; and - 4) Facilitate appropriate pesticide waste disposal, and conduct education and outreach to promote appropriate disposal.